andrewkdinh/fund-indicators/README.md

 - Optional graphs to easily visualize linear regression results
 - A new joke every time
 - Cross-platform (tested on Windows and Linux)
+- Simple to use

 ## Quickstart

+Give it a try at [repl.run](https://fund-indicators.andrewkdinh.repl.run) or [repl.it](https://repl.it/@andrewkdinh/fund-indicators).

+If you would like to clone to your own machine:

 ```shell
 git clone https://github.com/andrewkdinh/fund-indicators.git && cd fund-indicators